lcsvcn/smart_alert_dialog/README.md

 - [ ] Add `confirmTextColor`
 - [ ] Add `dismissText`
 - [ ] Add `dismissTextColor`
+- [ ] Create design for Tablets and Web

 Please open an issue if something doesn't work or is not clear enough.